 - If you are playing on a terrain with marked boundary lines, one option is to leave your boules on the ground OUTSIDE of the terrain’s boundary line.
 (If you leave them inside the boundary line, you’ll probably get a warning from the umpire.)
 But note that even outside the boundary line, boules on the ground are still a tripping hazard.

-It may be acceptable in your local club or group to leave unplayed boules on the ground.
-If it is, be aware that you’re creating a safety hazard if you leave your boules on the ground.
-Make sure to leave them to the side of the circle (not BEHIND the circle) and far enough from the circle that other players aren’t likely to step on them while entering or leaving the circle.
+It may be acceptable in your local club to leave your unplayed boules on the ground.
+But even if it is, remember that you’re creating a tripping hazard.
+Leave the boules to the SIDE of the circle where they are visible (not BEHIND the circle), and far enough from the circle that other players aren’t likely to step on them while stepping into or out of the circle.

 Remember, a team always has the right to know how many unplayed boules are being held by the players on the opposing team.
-So it is always a good idea to hold unplayed boules in your hands, where they can easily be seen by the opposing team.
-You should never tuck an unplayed boule somewhere out of sight, like in a pocket.
+Never tuck unplayed boules out of sight, e.g. in a pocket.
+Always hold them in your hands where they can easily be seen by the opposing team.

-Finally, note that some clubs have a local custom in which everyone always leaves their unplayed boules on the ground beside the circle.
-One team’s boules are on one side of the circle, and the other team’s boules are on the other side.
-If you find yourself playing with such a club, go with the flow.
+Some groups have a local custom in which everyone leaves their unplayed boules on the ground beside the circle.
+One team’s boules are on one side of the circle, and the other team’s boules are on the other.
+If you find yourself playing with such a group, go with the flow.
 “When in Rome, do as the Romans.”